 DEAR Day & Other

-If you have been following our family at all, you already know that we are a bunch of book lovers.
-So reading activities are pretty much the heart of our homeschool!
+If you have been following our family at all, you already know that we are a bunch of book lover – making reading activities the heart of our homeschool!

-From planning a DEAR Day to simply hitting the library, reading is always a top pick activity around here.
+From planning a simple DEAR Day to simply hitting the library, reading is always a top picked activity around here.

 Want to take your reading game up a level?
 Check out our top reading activities below!

 YES!!
 Reading is so much more fun when you have a special place to do it!
 This can be accomplished by simply tossing some beanbags in a corner & attaching a couple shelves to the wall in your multipurpose/homeschool room… OR you can go all out!